Kibalchish47/modelling-laminar-flow-python/README.md

 ## 5. Implementation
 ### Build Classes
 We start by making classes for specific properties of the problem, starting with the boundary condition.
 The PDEs are solved by applying certain boundary conditions which indicate how the fluid will behave at the boundaries of the domain.
-For example, fluid flowing through a pipe will have a wall with zero fluid velocity and an entry as well as exit with some specified flow velocity.
+For example, fluid flowing through a pipe will have a wall with zero fluid velocity and an entry as well as an exit with some specified flow velocity.
 #### Define (Mathematically) the Boundary
 Mathematically, boundary conditions can be expressed in two forms — Dirichlet and Neumann boundaries.
-The former specifies a value of the dependent variable at the boundary whereas the latter specifies a value for the derivative of the dependent variable at the boundary.Therefore, we make a Boundary class that has two properties — type and value.
+The former specifies a value of the dependent variable at the boundary whereas the latter specifies a value for the derivative of the dependent variable at the boundary.
+Therefore, we make a Boundary class that has two properties — type and value.
 See FlowPy.py (lines 7 to 19).
 #### Define Domain enclosed by the Boundary
-Next, the domain enclosed by the boundary (like the inside of a pipe) is represented using a 2D mesh or grid and the values of dependent variables are calculated at the center of boxes in the grid (for pressure) or at the faces of the boxes (for velocities).
+Next, the domain enclosed by the boundary (like the inside of a pipe) is represented using a 2D mesh or grid, and the values of dependent variables are calculated at the center of boxes in the grid (for pressure) or at the faces of the boxes (for velocities).
 This is referred to as a staggered grid approach.
 To represent the mesh, we create a class called Space.
 The method CreateMesh creates a matrix of given size for the dependent variables and the SetDeltas method calculates the values of the differential lengths based on the specified length and breadth of the domain.
 See FlowPy.py (lines 19 to 71).

 #### Define Fluid Class
-Lastly, we create a class Fluid to represent the properties of the fluid — like density (rho) and viscosity (mu).
+Lastly, we create a class Fluid to represent the properties of the fluid—like density (rho) and viscosity (mu).
 See FlowPy.py (lines 71 to 80).

 ### Write Functions to Implement the Finite Difference Method